Freniz/TreeSortingSearch/README.md

 # TreeSortingSearch - Single Page Application

-The project is to find the Breadth-First Search using given jquery api.
+The project is to find Breadth-First Search using given jquery api.

 Additional Feature :  Depth-First Search